sapphiregaze/Intelli-Learn/README.md

 The objective of IntelliLearn is to provide students with a comprehensive learning platform that simplifies note-taking, facilitates understanding of complex mathematical and physical concepts, and helps organize their study routine effectively.

+## Features

+* AI Model Personalized with OCR, Adaptive Handwriting Recognition

+* Data Analysis for track your learning progression

+* Intelligent Flashcard Generator based on pdf LaTeX document

+* Summarize and listen your notes instantly

+* Collaboration Mode and Easy Export and Sharing

 ## Tasks

 - [ ] Develop functionality to scan handwritten notes and convert them into LaTeX format.